oliver-brandon/fp-scripts/README.md

 # fp-scripts
 MATLAB scripts for analyzing TDT fiber-photometry data.

+"TDTbin2mat.m", "TDTfilter.m", and "SEV2mat.m" must be in the same directory as the analysis scripts to work.

-Instructions for use are included in the scripts.
-For further help/questions, please email boliv018@ucr.edu.
+Instructions for each analysis file are included as comments within the scripts.